overwolf/overwolf.github.io/docs/api/overwolf-games-events-dota2.md

 :::note Game State Integration
 Due to a recent update in Dota 2 in order for Overwolf apps to work correctly you will need to inform your users to add under Launch Options the following command line:
 -gamestateintegration - [More details here](https://support.overwolf.com/en/support/solutions/articles/9000212745-how-to-enable-game-state-integration-for-dota-2)
-In order to know which user is already using this command line param you should use getGameInfo API there you will get this parameter in the result under LauncherCommandLineParams - [More details here](/overwolf-games#getgameinforesult-object)
+In order to know which user is already using this command line param you should use getGameInfo API there you will get this parameter in the result under gameInfo --> GameInfo --> ProcessCommandLine - [More details here](/overwolf-games#getgameinforesult-object)
 :::

 ## Sample Apps